Repairing a broken installation

 3. After a few seconds, the Librem 5 will show an image and say “Jumpdrive is running”

 4. Your PC will prompt for a passphrase to access the Librem 5.
-Enter the passphrase you use when booting the Librem 5.
-The default is 123456.
-Then click Unlock.
+Enter the passphrase you use when booting the Librem 5, then click Unlock.

 Retrieve Files